Historical Football Kits

 Background

-In 1901 Grimsby won the Second Division championship and for the next two seasons they played in the First Division before relegation in 1903.
-Between 1906 and 1908 Grimsby wore red knickers, which were extremely unusual for the period.
-At the end of the 1909-10 season, they failed re-election and were replaced by Huddersfield Town.
-The old chocolate and blue shirts were replaced with black and white stripes, which have become the club's signature kit to this day.
-After a single season in the Midland League, which they won, Grimsby were elected back into the League by a single vote at the expense of Lincoln City.
+At the end of the 1909-10 season, Grimsby failed re-election and were replaced by Huddersfield Town.
+The old chocolate and blue jerseys were replaced the following season with black and white striped shirts, which have become the club's signature kit to this day.
+After one season in the Midland League, which they won, Grimsby were elected back into the League by a single vote at the expense of their local rivals Lincoln City.
 Despite this rapid return, they failed to make much impression and in 1920 they finished bottom and were voted out for the second time.
-In a remarkable stroke of fortune they were invited to join the new Third Division (formed by incorporating the First Division of the Southern League).
+In a remarkable stroke of fortune they were then invited to join the new Third Division (formed by incorporating the First Division of the Southern League).
 When the League was further expanded a year later with the formation of Division Three (North), Grimsby transferred to the northern section.

-In the early 1960s the striped shirts were discarded for a modern interpretaton of the 1906 kit and in this outfit they returned to Division Two in 1962.
-Another crash followed and in 1969 the Mariners were once again forced to seek re-election.
-1972 brought the Fourth Division championship but they were back in the lowest division in 1977.
 Successive promotions (1979 and 1980) took them back to the Second Division but then in 1987 and 1988 they were relegated and back in the Fourth.
 Remarkably, they repeated the successive promotions in 1990 and 1991.

 Sources